Cellular $E_k$-algebras: -algebras

 \end{enumerate} \begin{enumerate}[(a'')] \item The bracket is a derivation up to a sign: $[x,yz] = [x,y]z + (-1)^{|y|(k-1+|x|)} y[x,z]$. \item The bracket with the unit vanishes: $[1,x] = 0$ if $1 \in H_{\bunit_\sfG,0}(\gR)$ is the identity element. \end{enumerate}

 This algebraic structure is also known as \emph{$(k-1)$-Gerstenhaber algebra}.
 Let $W_{k-1}(V)$ denote the free $(k-1)$-Gerstenhaber algebra on a $V \in \cat{GrMod}_{\bF_\ell}^\sfG$.
-This is constructed as a quotient of the free graded-commutative algebra on the free $(k-1)$-Lie algebra $\cL_{k-1}(V)$, by enforcing the above relations.
+It may be constructed as a quotient of the free graded-commutative algebra on the free $(k-1)$-Lie algebra $L_{k-1}(V)$, by enforcing the above relations.